JiHong88/suneditor/README.md

                             ]
                         }
 videoUploadSizeLimit: The size of the total uploadable videos (in bytes).
-                      Invokes the "onVideoUploadError" method.  default: null {Number}
+                      Invokes the "onVideoUploadError" method.  default: null {number}
-videoMultipleFile: If true, multiple videos can be selected.    default: false {Boolean}
+videoMultipleFile: If true, multiple videos can be selected.    default: false {boolean}
 videoTagAttrs    : Define "Attributes" of the video tag.                      default: null {Object}
                    ex) { poster: "http://suneditor.com/docs/loading.gif", autoplay: true }
 videoIframeAttrs : Define "Attributes" of the iframe tag.
 (Youtube, Vimeo).   default: null {Object}
                    ex) { style: "border: 2px solid red;" }
-videoAccept      : Define the "accept" attribute of the input.  default: "*" {String}
+videoAccept      : Define the "accept" attribute of the input.  default: "*" {string}
                    ex) "*" or ".mp4, .avi .."

 // Audio----------------------------------------------------------------------------------------------------------
-audioWidth      : The default width size of the audio frame.        default: '300px' {String}
+audioWidth      : The default width size of the audio frame.        default: '300px' {string}
-audioHeight     : The default height size of the audio frame.       default: '54px' {String}
+audioHeight     : The default height size of the audio frame.       default: '54px' {string}
-audioFileInput  : Choose whether to create a file input tag in the audio upload window.  default: false {Boolean}
+audioFileInput  : Choose whether to create a file input tag in the audio upload window.  default: false {boolean}
 audioUrlInput   : Choose whether to create a audio url input tag in the audio upload window.
-                  If the value of audioFileInput is false, it will be unconditionally.   default: true {Boolean}
+                  If the value of audioFileInput is false, it will be unconditionally.   default: true {boolean}
 audioUploadHeader : Http Header when uploading audios.              default: null {Object}
-audioUploadUrl  : The audio upload to server mapping address.       default: null {String}
+audioUploadUrl  : The audio upload to server mapping address.       default: null {string}
                   ex) "/editor/uploadAudio"
                   request format: {
                             "file-0": File,